Andrew-Ih/Reciply/README.md

 ## View on web: https://andrew-ih.github.io/Reciply/

+## How to Run the Website
+- To run the website, simply open the folder which contains the index.html file and the other source files
+- Double click on the index.html file, or right click on it , then choose open with chrome.

 ## Purpose

 **Reciply** is a user-focused mobile app built to make cooking more enjoyable, less stressful, and beautifully organized.
 Whether you’re a beginner trying to follow your first recipe, a parent juggling meals for the week, or someone tracking your health goals, Reciply brings everything together in one place.